 Once Your Check is Received

 Once the OFAS receives your scholarship check, it will be incorporated into your financial aid package within two weeks and an email will be sent to your UC Merced email address detailing the adjustments.
-If the check is made payable to UC Regents or is co-payable to you and UC Regents and you have endorsed the check, the scholarship will disburse to your UC Merced student account just like any other form of financial aid (only after all requirements are satisfied, only if you are enrolled, no earlier than 10 days prior to the start of instruction, etc.)
+If the check is made payable to UC Regents or is co-payable to you and UC Regents and you have endorsed the check, the scholarship will disburse to your UC Merced student account just like any other form of financial aid (only after all requirements are completed, only if you are enrolled, no earlier than 10 days prior to the start of instruction, etc.)

 All checks will be split half in fall and half in spring, unless otherwise specified by the donor.